 Mr. Kaernerk (interpretation): Thank you, Mr. Chairman.
 No need to apologize, it is my fault.
-It states here that (interpretation ends) "continue the review of job descriptions to remove over inflated requirements such as education, work experience and language" (interpretation) in the Inuit Employment Plan.
-Does that make sense now, Mr. Chairman.
+It states here, (interpretation ends) "Continue the review of job descriptions to remove overinflated requirements such as education, work experience and language" (interpretation) in the Inuit Employment Plan.
+Does that make sense now?
+Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 What the Member is referring to, we work with the Department of Human Resources to set that up.
 Thank you, Mr. Chairman.